hack3r3d/dracula/WARP.md

 ## Project overview

-This repo is a small Node.js package that implements a "fancy counter" backed by MongoDB.
-It exposes a single `Dracula` class as the main API and uses Mocha for integration-style tests against a real MongoDB database.
+This repo is a small Node.js package that implements a "fancy counter" with a pluggable storage backend.
+It exposes a `Dracula` class as the main API and ships with:

+- A MongoDB-backed implementation (production-oriented)
+- A SQLite-style in-memory implementation (for tests/experiments)

+The public entrypoint is `src/index.ts` / `dist/index.js`, which:

+- Exports `Dracula` as the default export
+- Exports `createDraculaFromEnv` and helpers for env-driven configuration

 Key files:
-- `dracula.js`: main entrypoint exporting the `Dracula` class.
+- `src/index.ts`: public entrypoint exporting `Dracula` and `createDraculaFromEnv`.
+- `src/dracula.ts`: main `Dracula` class built around a `CounterStore` interface.
+- `src/createDraculaFromEnv.ts`: factory that selects the storage engine from env vars.
-- `db/mongodb.js`: shared MongoDB `MongoClient` instance configured via environment variables.
+- `src/db/mongodb.ts`: MongoDB `MongoClient` factory.
-- `db/mongodb-functions.js`: low-level persistence and aggregation helpers used by `Dracula`.
+- `src/db/mongodb-functions.ts`: low-level MongoDB persistence and aggregation helpers used by the Mongo store implementation.
+- `src/db/mongo-counter-store.ts`: MongoDB-backed `CounterStore` implementation.
+- `src/db/sqlite-counter-store.ts`: SQLite-oriented `CounterStore` implementation (expects a `SqliteDb`).
+- `src/db/inmemory-sqlite.ts`: minimal in-memory `SqliteDb` used in tests.
+- `tests/dracula.test.ts`: Jest suite covering MongoDB behavior end-to-end.
-- `tests/dracula.js`: Mocha test suite exercising the main counter behavior end-to-end.
+- `tests/sqlite-dracula.test.ts`: Jest suite covering the SQLite-style behavior and the env-based factory.

 ## Commands